-If traveling internationally, research the country import rules to make sure your puppy is in line with all vaccine requirements.
+- If traveling internationally, research the country's import rules to make sure your puppy is in line with all breed and vaccine requirements.

-Check the airline rules to find out your options and make sure your puppy can enjoy a trip you’re both comfortable with.
+- Check airline rules to compare flight options and make sure your puppy can enjoy a trip you’re both comfortable with.

 How much does it cost to ship a puppy by air?

-Every pet move is a little different, and origin and destination cities, the size of your dog, and several other factors will affect how much your puppy’s move ends up costing.
+Every puppy move is a little different.
+Origin and destination cities, the size of your puppy, and several other factors will affect how much their move ends up costing.
+You can expect a handful of standard items to be a part of the overall cost, no matter your origin location, puppy breed, or destination.
+Here are the costs you can expect no matter what:

 - Transportation to and from the airport